-There are many environmental and electrical factors that can cause the performance of a thick film resistor to degrade over time.
-To avoid compromising system performance it is important to be aware of the issues and to manage them appropriately.
+Numerous environmental and electrical factors can cause a thick film resistor to degrade over time.
+To safeguard system functionality, it is crucial to recognise these potential issues and mitigate their impact.

-Resistors are used in a wide range of applications where their stability over time is important.
-These include voltage divider circuits and resistors used as feedback or biassing elements where a change in resistance directly impacts on the performance of a circuit.
+Resistance stability over time is important in many applications.
+These include voltage divider circuits and resistors used as feedback or biassing elements.
+It is evident here that a change in resistance will impact a circuit’s performance.

 - Surge and ESD.

 Resistors are specified to operate at a particular temperature.
-If that temperature is exceeded the resistance value will change.
+Increasing temperature beyond those limits will cause a change in the resistance value.

-In the short term, if the temperature is brought back within specified limits the resistance value should return to its expected value but repeated temperature excursions beyond specified limits will eventually degrade the resistor performance.
+If heat is dissipated and the temperature falls within specified limits, the resistance value should return to its expected value.
+However, repeated temperature excursions will eventually degrade the resistor performance.

-Mechanical damage and/or shock can happen during shipping, in manufacture, or in service.
+Mechanical damage and/or shock can occur during shipping, or manufacture.
 Inappropriate device mounting to the system board can mechanically stress the resistor device.

-The damage is often immediately not obvious but it can compromise the correct operation of the resistor device over time.
-Temperature and/or electrical issues (mentioned above) can compound an issue that is initially minor and impact on the performance of the resistor device.
+Often damage is not immediately obvious, but it can compromise the correct operation of the resistor device over time.
+Temperature and/or electrical issues can compound a minor issue and degrade resistor performance.